JoseEnsoIII/JoseEnsoIII/README.md

 - 🌱 I’m currently learning **Web development, React**

-- 👨‍💻 All of my projects are available at [https://github.com/JoseEnsoIII](https://github.com/JoseEnsoIII)
+- 👨‍💻 All of my projects are available at this account.

 - 💬 Ask me about **html, css, js and React**

 - 📫 How to reach me **joseensothethird@gmail.com**

-- 📄 Know about my experiences [Internship @UIP](Internship @UIP)
+- 📄 Know about my experiences (Internship @UIP)

 - about me **Im Graduate of Computer Engineering @BCP**